Acquaintance Time of a Graph: Introduction

 We start this work by providing asymptotic computations of the acquaintance time for some interesting families of graphs.
 For instance, if $P_n$ is the path of length $n$, then $\AC(P_n) = O(n)$, which is tight up to a multiplicative constant, since $\diam(P_n) = n-1$.
 In particular, this implies that $\AC(H) = O(n)$ for all Hamiltonian graphs $H$ with $n$ vertices.
 We also prove that for constant degree expanders $G = (V,E)$ on $n$ vertices the acquaintance time is $O(n)$, which is tight, as $|E|= O(n)$ and $\AC(G) = \Omega(\frac{n^2}{|E|})$.
 More examples include the binary tree, the complete bipartite graph, and the barbell graph.

 We then provide examples of graphs with different ranges of the acquaintance time.
-We show in Theorem~\ref{thm:range of AC} that for every function $f:\N \to \N$ that satisfies $1 \leq f(n) \leq n^{1.5}$ there is a family of graphs $\{G_n\}_{n \in \N}$ on $n$ vertices with $\AC(G_n) = \Theta(f(n))$.
-Another interesting result says that for every graph $G$ with $n$ vertices the acquaintance time is, in fact, asymptotically smaller than the trivial $O(n^2)$ bound.
-Specifically, we prove in Theorem~\ref{thm:AC-bound} that for every graph $G$ with $n$ vertices $\AC(G) = O\left(\frac{n^2}{\log(n)/\log\log(n)}\right)$.
-It would be interesting to close this gap, and find the range of $\AC(G)$, when going over all graphs $G$ with $n$ vertices.
+We show in Theorem~\ref{thm:range of AC} that for all $n \in \N$ and for all positive integers $k \leq n^{1.5}$ there exists an $n$-vertex graph $G$ such that $k/c \leq \AC(G) \leq c \cdot k$ for some universal constant $c \geq 1$.
+Another interesting result says that for every connected graph $G$ with $n$ vertices the acquaintance time is, in fact, asymptotically smaller than the trivial $O(n^2)$ bound.
+Specifically, we prove in Theorem~\ref{thm:AC-bound} that for every connected graph $G$ with $n$ vertices $\AC(G) \leq \frac{c n^2}{\log(n)/\log\log(n)}$ for some absolute constant $c$.

 We also study the problem of computing/approximating $\AC(G)$ for a given graph $G$.
-As explained above, the problem of deciding whether a given graph $G$ has acquaintance time at most $t$ is in $\NP$, and the $\NP$-solution is the sequence of at most $t$ matchings that allow every two agents to meet.
-Such sequence is called {\em a strategy for acquaintance in $G$}.
-We prove that the acquaintance time problem is $\NP$-complete, by showing a reduction from the coloring problem.
+As noted above, for $t \in \N$ the problem of deciding whether a given graph $G$ has $\AC(G) \leq t$ is in $\NP$, and the natural $\NP$-witness is a sequence of $t$ matchings that allows every two agents to get acquainted.
+We prove that the acquaintance time problem is $\NP$-complete, by showing a reduction from the graph coloring problem.
 Specifically, Theorem~\ref{thm:NP-hardness} says that for every $t \geq 1$ it is $\NP$-hard to distinguish whether a given graph $G$ has $\AC(G) \leq t$ or $\AC(G) \geq 2t$.
-Hence, $\AC(G)$ is $\NP$-hard to approximate within multiplicative constant of 2, as well as any additive constant.
-In fact, we conjecture that it is $\NP$-hard to approximate $\AC$ within any multiplicative constant.
+Hence, $\AC(G)$ is $\NP$-hard to approximate within a multiplicative factor of 2, as well as within any additive constant.
+In fact, we conjecture that it is $\NP$-hard to approximate $\AC$ within any multiplicative factor.

 On the algorithmic side we study graphs whose acquaintance time equals to 1.
-We show there is a deterministic polynomial time algorithm that when given an $n$-vertex graph $G$ with $\AC(G)=1$ finds a strategy for acquaintance that consists of $n-O(1)$ matchings.
-We also design a randomized polynomial time algorithm that when given an $n$-vertex graph $G$ with $\AC(G)=1$ finds with high probability a $O(\log(n))$-rounds strategy for acquaintance.
+We show there is a deterministic algorithm that when given an $n$-vertex graph $G$ with $\AC(G)=1$ finds an $\ceil{n/c}$-rounds strategy for acquaintance in $G$ in time $n^{c+O(1)}$.
+We also design a randomized polynomial time algorithm that when given an $n$-vertex graph $G$ with $\AC(G)=1$ finds with high probability an $O(\log(n))$-rounds strategy for acquaintance.